Artificial intelligence and interactivity in your service

 - 50 000 000 years old flint in Weizmann and Max Planck Inst. and others

-- nuclear fuel from sodium-cooled reactors in Oak Ridge and Idaho National Labs
+- Nuclear fuel from sodium-cooled reactors in Oak Ridge and Idaho National Labs

 Latest citation